andaniel05/PyramidalTests/doc/en/introduction.md

 <span style="background-color:#4E9A06"><font color="#2E3436">OK (3 tests, 3 assertions)</font></span>
 </pre>

-Como puede verse, el resultado de la ejecución contiene los mismos títulos y márgenes del código fuente, y dado que se ha empleado un lenguaje natural, se puede decir que se está contando una historia del funcionamiento del [sistema bajo pruebas][SUT].
+As can be seen, the result of the execution contains the same titles and margins as the source code, and since a natural language has been used, it can be said that a story of the operation of the [system under test][SUT] is being told.

-Este ejemplo tan sencillo muestra los beneficios que [PyramidalTests][PyramidalTests] ofrece a la hora de trabajar con [PHPUnit][PHPUnit].
-Decimos esto porque [PyramidalTests][PyramidalTests] está basado 100% en [PHPUnit][PHPUnit] y se podría decir que es como una extensión(o framework) del mismo que lo que hace es extender sus posibilidades.
+Este ejemplo muy simple muestra los beneficios que ofrece [PyramidalTests][PyramidalTests] cuando se trabaja con [PHPUnit][PHPUnit].
+Decimos esto porque [PyramidalTests][PyramidalTests] está basado 100% en [PHPUnit][PHPUnit] y se podría decir que es como una extensión (o framework) del mismo que lo que hace es ampliar sus posibilidades.

-Si solo estuviéramos usando [PHPUnit][PHPUnit] y quisiéramos obtener el mismo resultado anterior, de entrada, esto no sería posible ya que por defecto este no muestra márgenes en los resultados.
-Además, la reutilización del código sería todo un reto porque no bastaría con solo usar la herencia entre las clases dado que los métodos cuyos nombres comienzan por *test* también se estarían heredando y esto implicaría que el segundo caso contendría tres pruebas y no solo una como ocurre en el ejemplo.
+If we were just using [PHPUnit][PHPUnit] and wanted to get the same result as above, this would not be possible since by default it does not show margins in the results.
+In addition, code reuse would be a challenge because it would not be enough to just use inheritance between classes since the methods whose names begin with *test* would also be inheriting and this would imply that the second case would contain three tests and not just one as in the example.

-Lo que hemos mostrado aquí no son solo las únicas bondades que ofrece [PyramidalTests][PyramidalTests] y lo exhortamos a seguir leyendo para que conozca más al respecto.
+Lo que hemos mostrado aquí no son solo los únicos beneficios que ofrece [PyramidalTests][PyramidalTests] y lo alentamos a que continúe leyendo para obtener más información al respecto.

 ---

-<span class="float-end">Siguiente: [Instalación](installation.md)</span>
+<span class="float-end">Siguiente: [Installation](installation.md)</span>

 [PHPUnit]: https://phpunit.de/
 [SUT]: https://en.wikipedia.org/wiki/System_under_test